-Because of a habit of bloody violence every time the bossman changed his view (and the evolution democracy), the West separated the ideas of art, philosophy, religion and science.
-This allows us to pursue questions of truth aggressively without stepping on each others toes.
+Because of a habit of bloody violence every time the bossman changed his view (and the evolution democracy), the West separated the ideas of art, philosophy, religion, and science.
+This allows us to pursue questions of truth aggressively without stepping on each other's toes.
 I am no historian, but I believe the Romans (before Constantine) initially took an approach closer to the Hindus.
-Every time a new group of people were conquered, their Gods were 'recognised'.
+Every time a new group of people was conquered, their Gods were 'recognised'.
 The existing gods often represented virtues or emotions and so they could say, 'Ah yes, we call that god/saint/angel by another name'.

 This was one of those shows that made me want to live healthier.
 To move more.
 To feel more.
 It was a thing of beauty.